American Fifth Spirits

 North Larch and the Small-Batch Distillery Tier

-Michigan's craft distillery count has grown sharply over the past decade, moving from a handful of operations to well over a hundred licensed producers across the state.
 Within that expansion, a recognizable split has emerged: high-volume operations oriented around retail shelves and broad distribution, and smaller, tasting-room-first distilleries where the product is experienced directly, poured by the people who made it.
-American Fifth Spirits, at 112 N Larch St in Lansing, belongs to the second category.
+American Fifth Spirits is a bar at 112 N Larch St in Lansing, with a 4.5 Google rating and an average spend of about $25 per person.
 The North Larch address places it within walking distance of Lansing's REO Town corridor, a stretch that has drawn independent food and drink operators over the past several years and now forms a coherent alternative to the downtown bar circuit.

-The tasting room format matters here because it sets the terms of the visit.
 You are not arriving at a cocktail bar with a broad spirits selection from multiple producers; you are arriving at the source.
 That distinction shifts what a visit rewards.
-The conversation is about process, grain sourcing, and the specific character of Michigan-made spirits rather than menu breadth.
-For a traveler who has already covered the wider Lansing bar scene, including EnVie, Lansing Brewing Company, and Lansing Shuffle, this is a different register entirely.

 At distillery tasting rooms, the back bar is not a curated collection in the conventional sense.
 It is a production record.
 Each bottle carries information about decisions made months or years earlier: which grain, which still configuration, which barrel entry proof, how long it rested.
 The depth of that record is what separates serious small-batch operations from those operating primarily as retail outlets for a single flagship product.